omerfarukbasar/C2C-E-Commerce-Simulation/README.md

 # Version Types
 The prototype version supports a single client and server.

-The advanced version supoorts multiple clients, contains additional fail-safe programming measures, utilizes synchronization to preserve data integrity, as well as supports reading and writing to a file save states between server sessions.
+The advanced version supports multiple clients, contains additional fail-safe programming measures, utilizes synchronization to preserve data integrity, as well as supports reading and writing to a file save states between server sessions.

 -----------------------------------------------------------------------------